Jakubowski has been an online writer for 8 years and has a particular interest in performing arts, especially

-You should begin paying most of your attention to the past, present, and future parts of your character profile.
+You should begin paying attention to the past, present, and future parts of your character profile.
 This should show your character's life already planned out.
 Here are some ideas and suggestions to explore when crafting your monologue:

 - Start by taking a part of your character's past and creating a flashback scene from it.

 - Transitions are very important.
 Be creative: Pause for a second and let something happen or do something such as putting a hood on or off.

 - Next, you should be able to know what your monologue is about.
 Once you do, you should open up Microsoft Word or any other writing program and start drafting your monologue script.

 Again, you should keep in mind or have a copy of your character profile near you at all times.